Javascript - Asynchrony

 About

-Asynchrony is not only critical to the performance of our applications, it’s increasingly becoming the critical factor in writability and maintainability.
+Asynchrony is not only critical to the performance of our applications, but it’s also increasingly becoming the critical factor in writability and maintainability.

 Fetch operations are asynchronous by nature and returns generally a promise.
-See Browser - Ajax (Asynchronous JavaScript And XML).
+See Browser - Fetching Resources (Request/Response).

 Method